mattProudley/Robot-Programming-Language/README/README.txt

 It will read batch files and translate them into commands that drive the robot.
 Additionally, it wil retrieve sensor readings and navigation information from the robot.

+Tokenization of the language takes place using the python program.
+The generated tokens are sent to the robot where they are interpreted and trigger movement commands.

 Current Version Features:
 Text Editor: Open Edit and Save text files.